Professional, friendly and straightforward legal advice helping you to release the capital value locked up in your home.

 The percentage of the proceeds that you or your estate will receive depends upon your age and health – essentially, the older you are when you start the scheme, the higher the percentage you will get.

 Under these schemes, legal ownership of the property is transferred to the reversion company.
 You will then get a lease of the property back, giving you the right to carry on living in the home for the rest of your life.

-SHIP (www.ship-ltd.org) is an organisation supported by the leading providers of equity release schemes.
-It is dedicated to the protection of those who take out equity release schemes.
+SHIP is an organisation supported by the leading providers of equity release schemes.
+Its purpose is to protect those who take out equity release schemes.
 Companies that subscribe to SHIP guarantee that you or your estate will never owe more than the value of your property (the no-negative-equity guarantee) and that you will be allowed to live in your property for the rest of your life, or until you have to go into long term residential care or until you decide to move.